Contents

 Schedules

-This table lists all different schedules employees can be scheduled for.
+This table lists all different schedules in which employees can work.
 Here are the field sizes and descriptions:

 ScheduleID - AutoInc - unique